Science Park High School (New Jersey): New location

 The new building has a capacity of 926 students and is located on a 6 acre campus.
 The school was renamed Science Park High School because of its location near and connections with the University Heights Science Park.
 It is a collaborative venture between Newark's higher education institutions, the City of Newark, and private industry.

 The building includes a state of the art solar and geothermal energy system and highly efficient heating and cooling.
-The new facility includes grades 7-12.
-At the completion of grade 8, students may apply for entrance into the high school in the same manner as other students from Newark elementary schools.
+The new facility includes grades 7–12.
+At the completion of grade 8, students may apply for entrance into the high school in the same manner as other students from Newark elementary schools, at a much higher rate of acceptance.

 Awards, recognition and rankings

 The school was the 72nd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 116th in the state of 328 schools in 2012, after being ranked 69th in 2010 out of 322 schools listed.
 The magazine ranked the school 50th in 2008 out of 316 schools.
 The school was ranked 53rd in the magazine's September 2006 issue, which included 316 schools across the state.

-During the 2009-10 school year, Science Park High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
+During the 2009–10 school year, Science Park High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 Schooldigger.com ranked the school 17th out of 381 public high schools statewide in its 2011 rankings (an increase of 5 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (98.8%) and language arts literacy (100.0%) components of the High School Proficiency Assessment (HSPA).

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 687th in the nation among participating public high schools and 53rd among schools in New Jersey.

 In the 2016 report on "Best High Schools National Rankings", U.S. News & World Report ranked the school 20th statewide from 422 schools and 375th from the top 6,517 public high schools nationwide and earning the Gold Medal in college readiness.